Convergence Analysis of a Viscosity Parameter Recovery Algorithm for the 2D Navier-Stokes Equations: Introduction

+where, again, $t_*, t_*'$ is judiciously chosen.
+Ultimately, we establish an analogous convergence result for the algorithm induced by \eqref{def:mod:rep}.
+In comparison with the proof for \eqref{def:new:rep}, the proof for \eqref{def:mod:rep} will be significantly easier due to the fact that control of time-derivatives of $\Sob{w_N(t)}{L^2}^2$ is not required.
+Given the apparent flexibility available by for inferring viscosity that is suggested by \eqref{def:mod:rep} and \eqref{def:new:rep}, one may be naturally inclined to ask whether this nudging-based approach can be used to infer parameters other than the viscosity in \eqref{eq:nse} such as the external forcing $f$.
+This interesting and very important issue will be explored in future works.

 The organization of this paper is as follows.
 In \cref{sect:background}, we develop the mathematical setting and notation in order to provide precise statements of the results.
 The main results are then stated \cref{sect:statements}.
-In \cref{sect:proof}, the proof of the main convergence result is supplied.
-A considerable effort of this paper is dedicated to establishing the time-derivative estimates mentioned in the previous paragraph.
+In \cref{sect:proof}, the proofs of the main convergence results are supplied.
+A considerable effort of this paper is dedicated to establishing the time-derivative estimates required to prove \cref{thm:converge}.
 The paper concludes with \cref{sect:app:apriori} and \cref{sect:app:sensitivity}, where higher-order estimates for $\tu$ and $w$ are respectively established.